MoodMinds/routes-traverse/README.md

 # Synchronous Traverse implementation of the [Routes](https://github.com/MoodMinds/routes) SPI

-This implementation of the [Routes SPI](https://github.com/MoodMinds/routes) utilizes synchronous execution traversal.
+This implementation of the [Routes SPI](https://github.com/MoodMinds/routes) offers support for synchronous execution traversal and utilizes [Traverse Streams Traversable](https://github.com/MoodMinds/traverse-streams-traversable) for this.
 It serves as an ideal extension-base implementation of the [Routes SPI](https://github.com/MoodMinds/routes) or as a client library when certain logic cannot be adequately expressed using the Java 8 Streams API.
 It excels in scenarios where you need to allow declaring checked exceptions in functions, implement exception handling, conditionals, and especially when you seek graceful, reusable stream definitions.

 ## Understanding the Core